Azure/k8s-infra/docs/proposals/generic-reconciler.md

 ### PATCH semantics

 The line of thought from the previous section becomes more interesting when we consider changes applied to the CRD as well as updates that occur to the resource in ARM.
-When trying to work out what the desired behaviour would be for the following scenario, we considered an analgous scenario with a `Deployment` instead of `virtualMachineScaleSet` (and swapped `replicas` for `capacity`).
+When trying to work out what the desired behaviour would be for the following scenario, we considered an analogous scenario with a `Deployment` instead of `virtualMachineScaleSet` (and swapped `replicas` for `capacity`).

 Again, start with creating the initial VMSS instance: